COURSE INFORMATION ABOUT THE 2021/22 11+ COURSE

 B. WHAT MAKES THIS COURSE SPECIAL?

-In a word, our values.
+In a word, VALUES.
 More fully, the following 6 points.

 1. We prioritise education over profit